rbhatia1997/5CBlockchainClub/README.md

 *  `rm` which r(e)m(oves) the file!
 It deletes a file permanently, be careful.
 *  `sudo` which stands for super user do.
 Be careful with this and look it up before using.

 For the purposes of this document, I will be using terminal on a Mac.
-Take your time reading up on the command line before we headinto the next step of our journey - Git and GitHub.
+Take your time reading up on the command line before we head into the next step of our journey - Git and GitHub.

 # Git and GitHub
 GitHub is a version control system that has Git at it's base.
 GitHub allows people to store files and work together online.
 In addition, it allows people to keep a live log of everything related to a set of files or code.
 It's extremely popular worldwide and used in millions of projects, even [Bitcoin](https://github.com/bitcoin/bitcoin).
 Now, if we want to use Git on the command line, we're going to want to download and install it on our computer.
 You can also get [GitHub Desktop](https://help.github.com/desktop/guides/getting-started-with-github-desktop/).